 Aneurysms that have been discovered prior to rupture need to be measured, closely monitored and evaluated for treatment.
 Small aneurysms, those less than five centimeters in diameter, can often be left untreated, yet observed periodically to check for growth.

 The exact cause of an abdominal aortic aneurysm (AAA) is unknown.
-However, the most common risk factors for AAA include:
+However, the most common risk factors for abdominal aortic aneurysm include:

 - Age over 60 years

-- Gender: AAA is five times more likely in men than in women
+- Gender: abdominal aortic aneurysm is five times more likely in men than in women

 - Smoking: Smokers are eight times more likely to be affected